Toyota RAV4 Prime Charging Guide, Cost Calculator & More

 The Toyota RAV4 Prime has a battery size of 18.1 kWh.
 However, it is estimated that only 14.5 kWh of the battery is usable.

-Limiting the usable capacity of the battery prevents over-draining of the battery which can damage it permanently.
+Limiting the usable capacity of the battery prevents over-draining of the battery, which can damage it, requiring you to replace your RAV4 Prime’s battery.

 Charging Port Location